rminnich/ftq/README.txt

 the chamatools web page.
 For the time being, the following is a brief summary of the code, what it does, and how you should run it.

-For further information, contact Matt Sottile at matt@cs.uoregon.edu.
+For further information, contact Matt Sottile at mjsottile (gmail) or rminnich (gmail)

 0. Important Files
 -------------------